krenalis/krenalis/doc/src/identity-resolution.md

 # The Identity Resolution

-The **Identity Resolution** determines if more users, belonging to **any connection** of the workspace (even the same connection), are a single user of the workspace, and eventually merges them.
+The **Identity Resolution** determines if more user identities, belonging to **any connection** of the workspace (even the same connection), are a single user of the workspace, and eventually merges them.
 It also associates the workspace users to the events stored in the data warehouse.

 In particular, it performs these operations (not necessarily in this order):